 GlobalCAST Resources is focused on connecting, equipping, and encouraging missions advocates, leaders, trainers, and mobilizers who are working to see the whole Church bring the whole Gospel to the whole world.

-GlobalCAST Resources was birthed in the hearts of Bevin and Judy Ginder as they embraced a foundational conviction that every single follower of Jesus has a part to play in Jesus’ Great Commission.
-Bevin and Judy are convinced that in missions, “everybody plays”.
-We are convinced that even though every believer is not called to become a cross-cultural missionary, every believer does have a role in the Great Commission.
-There are at least 6 ways of reaching God’s world available to every believer; Learn, Pray, Send, Go, Welcome and Mobilize.
+GlobalCAST Resources was birthed in our hearts as we embraced a foundational conviction that every single follower of Jesus has a part to play in fulfilling Jesus’ Great Commission.
+Although every believer is not called to become a cross-cultural missionary, every believer does have a role.
+At least 6 ways of reaching God’s world are available to every follower of Christ: Learn, Pray, Send, Go, Welcome, and Mobilize.
 Check out the great videos from OMF on each of these roles.

-GlobalCAST Resources to was established to in order to connect, equip and encourage these vital missions leaders/advocates who with the heart of Barnabas serve to help others find their roles in the Great Commission in both local church and mission agency contexts.Bevin Ginder
+We established GlobalCAST Resources to connect, equip, and encourage these vital missions leaders/advocates who, with the heart of Barnabas, help others find their roles in the Great Commission in both local church and mission agency contexts.Bevin Ginder

 “And how can anyone preach unless they are sent?
-As it is written: “How beautiful are the feet of those who bring good news!” – Romans 10:15 (NIV)
+As it is written: ‘How beautiful are the feet of those who bring good news!’ ”Romans 10:15 (NIV)

 We are convinced that when we see more inspired and intentional senders, we will also see a huge release of go-ers, especially from the new sending nations in Asia, Africa, and Latin America.
 Many of these new sending nations have strong, capable leadership and mature believers who are called to go.
 They don’t need us to tell them what to do, but they often value fellow-servants with the heart of Barnabas, who will serve as mentors, coaches, and encouragers.